Food additives

 6. Artificial Sweeteners

-Purpose: They are vicious because they have names that make us believe that we are doing well and in addition they give us this little sweet taste to "sugar-free" or "reduced in sugar" or "zero" foods and they are called " Aspartame, Sucralose, Cyclamate, Neotame, Saccharin" and thanks to them we enjoy ourselves at low caloric costs.
-Warning!
+Purpose: They are vicious because they have names that make us believe we are doing the right thing and they also give us that little sweet taste to food. sugar-free " Or " reduced sugar " Or " zero » and they are called “Aspartame, Sucralose, Cyclamate, Neotame, Saccharin » and thanks to them we can enjoy ourselves at low calorie costs.
+Be careful!

-Danger: Yes be careful, artificial sweeteners can trigger chronic fatigue, migraines and be the cause of degenerative diseases such as Alzheimer's or Parkinson's.
-Moreover when you consume "without sugar" you send a message to your brain that it will receive sugar and since it does not receive any it makes it manufacture.
-These additives are called "E952".
+Danger: Yes, be careful, artificial sweeteners can trigger chronic fatigue, migraines and be the cause of degenerative diseases such as Alzheimer's or Parkinson's.
+In addition, when you consume " without sugar » you send a message to your brain that it will receive sugar and since it does not receive any it makes it produce it.
+These additives are called " E952 ".

 7. Sodium Benzoate

-Danger: Unfortunately, this preservative is known to weaken the immune system and can lead to eye irritation, asthma, digestive disorders, behavioral disorders, insomnia in adults and in children to hyperactivity.
-It is found on labels as "E211".
+Danger: Unfortunately, this preservative is known to weaken the immune system and can cause eye irritation, asthma, digestive problems, behavioral problems, insomnia in adults, and hyperactivity in children.
+It is found on labels under the name " E211 ".

-Purpose: This additive is also known as "High Fructose Corn Syrup".
-It is a sugar concentrate that manufacturers use in biscuits, but also in vacuum-packed meats.
+Purpose: This additive is also known as “ high fructose corn syrup "It is a sugar concentrate that manufacturers use in biscuits, but also in vacuum-packed meats.

 Additives to avoid as much as possible